 Spaghetti Diagram Improvements (after several inexpensive iterations):

-AND/ON lights to signal for steel, paperwork, and part removal
+AND/ON lights to signal for raw material, paperwork, and part removal

 Tooling shadowboard placed at the Point-of-Use